Skip to main content

 Use of an Apprentice Hunting License requires the following:

-• Successful completion of a short, online hunter safety course is required prior to purchasing this license.
+• Successful completion of a short, online hunter safety course that is required prior to purchasing this license.

 • Appropriate stamps are required to hunt migratory birds (federal and state duck stamps) and deer (Archery, Sika and Muzzleloader Stamps).